In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 Similarly, you track your audience's behavior in your portal and in turn provide personalized and contextual communication.
 Win-win right?

-Typical sources of first party data about your audience.
+Typical sources of enterprise data about your audience.

 - Marketing websites: Name, email, phone number on subscription forms etc.